Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Sugar

-While sugar isn’t deadly to cats, it can be dangerous.
-Sugar should only be given to cats in moderation.
+Although sugar isn’t deadly to cats, it can be dangerous.
+Sugar should not be a part of your cat’s diet.
 Most vanilla pudding recipes call for ½ a cup of sugar or more.
-This high amount of sugar can be quite dangerous for kitties.
-Unfortunately, cats can become diabetic if their diets are kept in check.
+This high portion of sugar can be quite dangerous for kitties.
+Excessive amounts of sugar will disrupt your cat’s digestion and microbiome, causing them to have digestive issues.

 Butter

-We’ve already touched on cats and their lactose intolerance.
-With butter being a dairy product, it can easily upset this issue.
-That isn’t the only issue with butter, however.
-Butter contains a lot of fat, which isn’t something cats need.
-Too much fat in your cat’s diet can cause an upset stomach and of course, obesity.
+While low in lactose for a dairy product, butter contains a large amount of fat, which isn’t something cats need.
+Too much fat in your cat’s diet can cause an upset stomach and, of course, obesity.

 a block of butter and other spices